j-asefa/slsqp4j/README.md

 ## Building
 Building Slsqp4j depends on both gcc and gfortran.

+### Ubuntu
 You can install both with the command `sudo apt install gcc gfortran`.
+Additionally, your `JAVA_HOME`  must point to your JDK install directory.

+To build Slsqp4j, simply run `gradle clean build` in the project root directory.

+### Mac OSX
+You can install both with the command `brew install gcc gfortran`.
 Additionally, your `JAVA_HOME`  must point to your JDK install directory.

 To build Slsqp4j, simply run `gradle clean build` in the project root directory.

 ## Usage

 To use Slsqp4j, include in your build script: